 It was 18 BC.
 Nephi, the prophet, had recently returned from his mission to the land of the North, only to find that the Gadianton robbers had taken control of the government.
 The Nephites were in a very spiritually low place, to say the least.
-Nephi miraculously announced the murder of the chief judge, but it had little to no effect on the hearts of the people (signs never do).
+Nephi miraculously announced the murder of the chief judge, but it had little to no effect on the hearts of the people (signs never do, after all).
 The Nephites were once again ripe for destruction.
 War broke out, and Nephites were slaughtered in droves.
 Nephi asked the Lord to replace the war with a famine, and God kindly obliged.
 That’s where we read this verse:

 And this work of destruction did also continue in the seventy and fifth year.
 For the earth was smitten that it was dry, and did not yield forth grain in the season of grain; and the whole earth was smitten, even among the Lamanites as well as among the Nephites, so that they were smitten that they did perish by thousands in the more wicked parts of the land.